ali-rantakari/icalBuddy/faq.markdown

 ### Q: I would like icalBuddy to speak my language instead of just english.
 Can it be localized?

 As of version 1.5.0, it can be.
 Read the [localization man page][l10nmanpageonline] for documentation on how to do this.
 If you think you have managed to write a nice general localization file for your language, please [contact me][hassegcontact] and I'll include it into the distribution package so that others who'd like to use a localized icalBuddy in your language wouldn't have to redo that work.
+Some finished localization files are included in the distribution package under the `exampleLocalizationFiles` folder.

 ### Q: How can I change the bullet points used in the output?
 We don't like them asterisks around these here parts.